fhorray/saas-template/README.md

-# SaaS Template - Next.js with Hono.js and Drizzle ORM
+# SaaS Template - Next.js with Hono.js, Drizzle ORM and Better Auth

 This project is a template built using [Next.js](https://nextjs.org/), [Hono.js](https://hono.dev/), and [Drizzle ORM](https://orm.drizzle.team/), designed to serve as a foundation for creating SaaS platforms.
 It integrates state management with Zustand and showcases best practices for a modern full-stack application.